Back to fellos.app

 Configuring a Provider

-Each provider requires two pieces of information: a Client ID and a Client Secret.
+Google and GitHub each require two pieces of information: a Client ID and a Client Secret.
+(Apple is configured differently — see below.)
 These are obtained from the provider's developer console.
-The general process is the same for each provider:
+The general process is the same for Google and GitHub:

 2. Create a new OAuth application or credentials.